Student-centric advice and objective recommendations

 - Location: Boston University campus or virtual

 The Boston University Summer Journalism Academy offers students the opportunity to prepare for college and learn new skills by learning from a working journalist.
 Students learn in the classroom and the newsroom gaining hands-on experience reporting throughout the Boston area.
-Three different sessions are offered, starting in the third week of June through July.
+Three different sessions are offered, starting in the third week of June through July with an on-campus and learn-from-home option.

 - Eligibility: High school sophomores, juniors, or seniors